-I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.
-I find that the proposed project is a subsequent project identified in the MEIR but that it is not fully within the scope of the MEIR because the proposed project could have a significant effect on the environment that was not examined in the MEIR.
-However, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
-The project specific mitigation measures and all applicable mitigation measures contained in the MEIR Mitigation Measure Monitoring Checklist will be imposed upon the proposed project.
-A MITIGATED NEGATIVE DECLARATION will be prepared.
-I find that the proposed project is a subsequent project identified in the MEIR but that it MAY have a significant effect on the environment that was not examined in the MEIR, and an ENVIRONMENTAL IMPACT REPORT is required to analyze the potentially significant effects not examined in the MEIR pursuant to PRC Section 21157.1(d) and CEQA Guidelines 15178(a).
+I find that the proposed project could not have a significant effect on the

+CONFORMITY will be prepared.
+I find that the proposed project is a subsequent project id but that it is not fully within the scope of the MEIR bed project could have a significant effect on the environ examined in the MEIR.
+However, there will not be a significant effect on the environ examined in the MEIR.
+However, there will not be a significant effect on the environ examined in the project proposed by project proponent.
+The project specific mitigation measure mitigation measures contained in the MEIR Mitigation in Checklist will be imposed upon the proposed project NEGATIVE DECLARATION will be prepared. cause the proposed ment that was not nificant effect in this or agreed to by the es and all applicable Measure Monitoring I find that the proposed project is a subsequent project id but that it MAY have a significant effect on the enviror examined in the MEIR, and an ENVIRONMENTAL IM required to analyze the potentially significant effects not expursuant to Public Resources Code Section 21157.1(d) ar 15178(a). nment that was not IPACT REPORT is amined in the MEIR / Cicky Caperton Cky Caperton, Planner III June 19, 2018 KI sky Capellon, Flanner III Date